MIAgimir/MI_Network/README.md

 # MI_Network
-In-game network for jobs, employment, housing, and other essentials
+Ox_Core based network for jobs, employment, housing, and other essentials

+## Work in progress:
+- task